ndr-repo/finalResolution/README.md

 **cfWhoami** - Check your external IP address, user-agent, and detected location using CloudFlare's public trace services.

 **mvWhoami** - An external check to validate connections to Mullvad VPN.
 This uses their public "Am I Mullvad?" service and a good second-opinion scan after your local command line if youre doing things like split tunneling or using proxies.

+**cfUagTest** - Cloudflare User-Agent Test - Test a user-agent on Cloudflare Trace to see how it looks on the other end.
+Verify discrepencies against parsers, etc.